rsm-gh/phantom-player/README.md

 A) By selecting a single row:

-You will be asked to select a file, and the player will try to find the rest of the missing episodes in the same directory.
+You will be asked to select a file, and the player will try to find the rest of the missing videos in the same directory.

 This will work even if some files are renamed with easy patterns, for example: